rfhb/ctrdata/README.md

 - Add records from another register (CTGOV) into the same collection

-🔔Both the current and classical CTGOV website searches are supported as of 2023-08-05 when using the full URL.
-When not full URLs but queryterms such as in the next example are used, `ctrdata` guesses which interface to use, based on the parameters in the query.
+🔔Both the current and classic CTGOV website are supported as of 2023-08-05 when using the full URL.
+When a queryterm such as in the next example is used, `ctrdata` guesses which CTGOV interface to use, based on the parameters in the query.

 - Search used in this example:
   <https://www.clinicaltrials.gov/search?cond=Neuroblastoma&aggFilters=ages:child,results:with,studyType:int>